alexanderthurn/ultra-simple-php-gallery/readme.md

-# MOPS – Minimalistic Open Photo Share
+# MOPS – My Own Photo Share

 Lightweight self-hosted photo sharing.
 Upload the `web/` folder to any Apache/PHP host, set an admin password, and start collecting photos from friends with or without upload passwords.